kex-24/kex-24-7/gpt-task.md

-# Galaxy Pets: Collect and Train Your Cosmic Companions

-For this programming assignment in Java, you are stepping into the shoes of a cosmic trainer, embarking on a journey through the universe to collect and train Galaxy Pets.
-These are mythical creatures with unique abilities and attributes that you'll be modeling in Java.
+# Customize Your Own Virtual Garage

+For this programming task, we'll explore the same core programming concepts from the model task, such as designing classes, working with fields, methods, constructors, and encapsulation in Java.
+Instead of mythical creatures, you're going to create a virtual garage full of customized cars.
+This is a fantastic way to practice object-oriented programming while building something you can relate to.

 ## Deadline
-This assignment is due before the next scheduled class.
+Please submit this task before the next scheduled class.

-## Instructions
+## Instructions for Submission
-For instructions on how to complete and submit this assignment, please refer to the assignments section of the course instructions reachable via [assignments section of our course webpage](https://assignments.example.com).
+Refer to the course instructions for the details on how to submit this assignment.

 ## Preparation

-- Complete and understand all questions in Module 2: "Exploring Object-Oriented Programming".
-- Access the OLI material through Canvas or directly via [programming course materials](https://programmingmaterials.example.com).

-Note: The OLI material and tasks this year may not perfectly align, so it's okay to read ahead if you did not find everything mentioned.
+- Ensure you've gone through Module 2: Looking Inside Classes
+- Review any relevant materials in the OLI platform

-## Learning Goals
+Learning Goals

-The goals for this week include understanding how to:
+The objectives for this week include:
-- Design Java classes.
+- Creating and using Java classes
-- Implement fields and methods within a class.
+- Working with instance fields and methods
+- Employing constructors for object creation
+- Implementing getters and setters for data encapsulation
-- Utilize the `main` method for testing.
+- Utilizing the `main` method effectively
-- Understand the concept of object encapsulation.
-- Manage object interaction within a Java application.
+- Understanding scope and variable shadowing

 ## Troubleshooting Guide

-1. Browse the [posted questions](https://forum.example.com/issues) related to this week's assignment.
-Are others experiencing the same issue?
-2. If not, create a [New Question](https://forum.example.com/issues/new) with a descriptive title beginning with "Week *x*: *summary of problem*".
-3. Seek out further help at the [weekly help sessions](https://helpsessions.example.com) hosted by our team.

-Collaboration with peers is encouraged, but please avoid sharing exact solutions.

-## Assignment Details

-Your journey through the galactic frontier begins with the creation of unique Galaxy Pets crafted from the essence of cosmic phenomena.
-Dive into this universe by modeling these creatures in Java.
-Let your imagination run wild; perhaps a Starlion with the roar of a collapsing star, or a Nebulupi, a wolf made from the gas of a nebulous cloud.

-### Task 1: Class Creation

-Start by creating a file named `GalaxyPet.java` inside the `src` directory.
-Declare the GalaxyPet class within this file.

-### Task 2: Defining Properties

-Our Galaxy Pets need characteristics.
-Define the following fields within the GalaxyPet class, without assigning any initial values:

-- String name
-- int energyLevel
-- int cosmicPower
-- int speed
-- boolean asleep

-### Task 3: Spawning Galaxy Pets

-In the `main` method of your GalaxyPet class, create and instantiate a "Starlion" with initial values for its characteristics.
-Use the dot operator to set these attributes directly for now.

-### Task 4: Encapsulation with Getters and Setters

-To encapsulate the inner workings of our Galaxy Pets, change the access modifiers of your fields to `private`.
-Then, implement getters and setters for each property.

-### Task 5: Constructing with Constructors

-Implement a constructor for the GalaxyPet class that allows setting all characteristics upon instantiation.
-Create a second pet, "Nebulupi", using this constructor.

-### Task 6: Display Information

-Create a method named `displayInfo` within the GalaxyPet class that prints out all information about the pet to the console.

-### Task 7: The Cosmic Challenge

-Galaxy Pets can challenge each other to cosmic duels.
-Implement a method named `challenge` where one pet can challenge another.
-The outcome will determine which pet gains cosmic power.
-Incorporate simple logic based on your chosen attributes.

-### Task 8: Understanding Scope and Shadowing

-Review examples of scope and variable shadowing provided in the reading materials.
-Be prepared to adjust your implementation if necessary, focusing on proper usage of the `this` keyword.

-## Final Checklist

-- [ ] Created and developed the GalaxyPet class with fields and methods.
-- [ ] Utilized getters and setters for encapsulation.
-- [ ] Implemented constructors for easy object instantiation.
-- [ ] Developed a method displaying a pet's info.
-- [ ] Enabled Galaxy Pets to challenge each other.

-## Bugs and Errors?

-If you encounter any inconsistencies or errors with this assignment, please report them by creating a [New Issue](https://forum.example.com/issues/new) with the title "Week *x* Error: *summary of error here*".
-Contributors identifying bugs will be acknowledged.

-This personalized task should help the student understand the same core programming concepts as the model task, framed around an engaging theme of collecting and training cosmic creatures.
+If you encounter difficulties:
+1. Consult the Q&A section of the course forum.
+2. Post a new question if yours hasn't been addressed yet.
+3. Reach out to a helper during our scheduled lab sessions for real-time assistance.

+## Assignment Overview

+In your virtual garage, you will model custom cars with various attributes.
+Each car will be represented as an object in Java.
+As we move through the tasks, you'll refine your implementation, from directly manipulating object fields to using more sophisticated techniques like encapsulation.

+### Exercise 1: Setting Up Your Garage

+Start by creating a Java file named `Car.java`.
+This file will contain the `Car` class, the blueprint for your custom cars.

+Define the `Car` class with the following fields (but do not assign values yet):

+- `String` model
+- `int` maxSpeed
+- `String` color
+- `boolean` isConvertible

+Now, in the main method, create your first custom car object.
+After that, directly assign values to its fields.

+### Exercise 2: Adding More Cars

+Let's add two more cars to your garage.
+Try manually creating new car objects and setting their fields.
+Reflect on the limitations of doing this as your garage grows in size.

+### Exercise 3: Accessorizing with Getters and Setters

+To better manage your cars' attributes, convert your fields to `private` and implement getters and setters for each field.
+Use these methods to set and get field values.

+### Exercise 4: Speedy Constructors

+Writing a constructor for your Car class will streamline the process of creating new car instances.
+Write a constructor that allows you to specify a car's attributes when you create a new car object.

+### Exercise 5: Fill Your Garage

+Using your constructor, populate your garage with at least 3 distinctly configured cars.

+### Exercise 6: Display Your Collection

+Implement a `printInfo()` method in the Car class that neatly displays a car's attributes.
+Call this method for each car in your garage.

+### Exercise 7: Refueling Your Cars

+Finally, add a behavior to your cars.
+Implement a `refuel()` method that resets your car's fuel level.
+Simulate a scenario where one of your cars needs refueling, demonstrate the method's effectiveness in the main method.

+### Exercise 8: Understanding Variable Shadowing

+Review examples of variable shadowing to understand how local and global variables can interact.
+Specifically, explore how the `this` keyword can be used to distinguish between class fields and parameters with the same name.

+## Checklist
+- Did you create a `Car` class with specified fields?
+- Have you implemented getter and setter methods?
+- Did you write a constructor for easy car object creation?
+- Are you able to add cars to your garage using the constructor?
+- Can you print car information with the `printInfo()` method?
+- Have you added and demonstrated a `refuel()` behavior?
+- Did you review and understand variable shadowing?

+## Found an Issue?

+If you discover any inconsistencies or errors in this task, please report them by creating a new issue with a descriptive title.
+Your contributions help improve the course for everyone.